brettwooldridge/HikariCP/README.md

 ``registerMbeans``<br/>
 This property controls whether or not JMX Management Beans ("MBeans") are registered or not.
-When JMX beans are registered, there is a slight overhead (albeit extremely small) imposed due to additional statistics collection in the pool.
+When JMX beans are registered, there is a slight overhead (albeit extremely small) imposed due to additional statistics collection in the pool.  *Default: false*

 ``transactionIsolation``<br/>
 This property controls the default transaction isolation level of connections returned from